 When you arrive you may be wearing shorts and a t-shirt.
-Summers can be quite hot, but winters can be very cold.
+Summers can be quite hot; but in winter it can get very cold.
 You will need a good winter coat, hat, gloves, and boots.
-Some of these may be less expensive in Canada (consult the students on last year's exchange).
+Some of these may be less expensive here in Canada (consult the students on last year's exchange).
+Used clothing in excellent condition and at very good prices are available at Value Village.